 What Is Thalassemia?

 Have you ever heard about Thalassemia?
-You might be wondering what does this word means?
+You might be wondering what does this word mean?

-But you might have heard about or you must be aware about various blood diseases, right?
+But you might have heard about or you must be aware of various blood diseases, right?

 Let me explain it in detail to you.